yhz0/gpu_argmax/docs/argmax_operation.md

-## Mathematical Basis of the Argmax Calculation in `ArgmaxOperation`
+## Mathematical Basis and API of the `ArgmaxOperation` Class

 ### 1. Context: Benders Decomposition and Dual Solutions

-The `ArgmaxOperation` class is designed to facilitate algorithms like Benders decomposition for two-stage stochastic linear programs.
+The `ArgmaxOperation` class is designed to facilitate Benders decomposition for two-stage stochastic linear programs.
 A key step in Benders is generating optimality cuts based on solutions to the second-stage dual problem.

 The second-stage primal problem is:
 $Q(x, \omega) = \min_{y} \quad d^T y$